azimuth-cloud/azimuth-config/docs/repository/terraform.md

 terraform_s3_skip_region_validation: "true"

 # The bucket to put Terraform states in
+# NOTE: This bucket must already exist - it will not be created by Terraform
 terraform_s3_bucket: azimuth-terraform-states

 # The key to use for the state for the environment